The Cake Shop

 SCI-FI Cakes Marketing Campaign

-With close encounters 🛸 of a sugary kind 🖖👽🍰
+with close encounters of a sugary kind

 As he has evolved creatively David has taken his free-hand artistry in many new and exciting directions.
 In 2005 David watched a 3 hour documentary series about the life of Walt Disney.
 In awe after learning how the first celluloid animations were created using thousands of images on special paper and have them photographed frame by frame and edited together, David decided to have a go at creating a new fun cake decorating video – applying a very primitive home-made approach to the animation technique.
 ‘JOURNEY INTO THE OVEN OF DARKNESS’ (full length video can be watched in the galleries below) was David’s personal tribute to the silent horror movie era of the 1920s.
 Blended with frame by frame digital art animation and a dramatic movie music score (which he also composed and performed), this really was an epic production, taking David weeks and weeks, working late and out of hours (sometimes through the night) in order to challenge his creative thinking while pushing his artistry to new heights.
 Combining his free-hand cake decorating with frame by frame animation, David produced the video using only the basic ‘Windows Movie Maker’ programme of the day.
-Starring as a zombie unmasking as himself, confronted by a witch (played by David) who is clutching a magical book of horror cake ideas – decides if David is eligible to attend a free cake decorating class, that begins at midnight in David Cakes Horror House Cake Decorating Academy, set within a labyrinth of corridors, that can only be accessed by taking a ride on a ghost train! – These are the story lines of ‘cheezy’ cult horror ‘Z’ movies – and that was the plan!
+Starring as a zombie unmasking as himself, David is confronted by a witch (also played by David) who is clutching a magical book of horror cake ideas.
+She decides if David is eligible to attend a free cake decorating class that begins at midnight in The Horror House Cake Decorating Academy, set within a labyrinth of corridors, that can only be accessed by taking a ride on a ghost train! – These are the story lines of ‘cheezy’ cult horror ‘Z’ movies – and that was the plan!
 ‘JOURNEY INTO THE OVEN OF DARKNESS’ full of creepy clowns and spooky cake ideas still remains on David Cakes YouTube, capturing the imagination of visitors returning each Halloween – taking a fun fair filled cakin’ crazy journey with David and friends!

 Ghost Train Theme Park